makohda/IDRC_first_step_course_2018/README.md

 _The administrator password will be required in this process_ curl is a command line tool for getting or sending files using URL syntax.
 Here, curl downloads homebrew install script from github, then Ruby runs the install script to install homebrew into your macOS system.

 **In the process, you might be asked "Xcode command line tool installation" by computer.
 Please permit it.
 Xcode is a programming environment for macOS.
-It mainly used by software developer, but it also contains some necessary parts for running command line tools.**
+It mainly used by software developers, but it also contains some necessary parts for running command line tools.**

-If succeeded, you will get following response
+If succeeded, you will get the following response

     ==> Next steps:
     - Run `brew help` to get started